 Some of us may be lucky, or in this case, unlucky enough to experience a life altering event that comes to define us whether we want it to or not.
 For the plant collector George Forrest, it was what happened to him whilst working in the valleys of the Mekong river in south-central China in July 1905.
-It is hard to talk about Forrest without mentioning it and has even earned him the nickname, given to him by the media, as the ‘Indiana Jones’ of plant collectors.
+It is hard to talk about Forrest without mentioning it and it earned him the reputation of being resourceful and determined.

 Forrest, who had been a herbarium clerk at RBGE, was, from April 1904, on his first plant hunting expedition to Yunnan province, southwest China on behalf of A.K.
 Bulley of Bees Nursery and founder of Ness Botanic Gardens near Liverpool.
 In 1905 he concentrated his search in the valleys near the Mekong river, and all seemed to be going well until news reached home that Forrest had been murdered.
 His shocking death was mourned for a few days before a telegram arrived announcing him ‘alive and safe’.
-A few months later, the following letter addressed to Isaac Bayley Balfour, the Regius Keeper at RBGE arrived, and Forrest told his tale – I’ll leave him to tell you now what happened, in his own words… [though words in square brackets are my additions]
+A few months later, the following letter addressed to Isaac Bayley Balfour, the Regius Keeper at RBGE arrived, and Forrest told his tale – I’ll leave him to tell you now what happened, in his own words… [though words in square brackets are my additions, and it should be borne in mind that for obvious reasons this is a one-sided version of what happened.]

 1st October 1905